 Are You Under Too Much Stress?
 Symptoms, Treatment And Tips

-If you’re experiencing a high level of stress, you might believe that stress is coming at you from all directions, that you can’t handle any more unexpected events, or that you’re carrying the weight of the world on your shoulders.
+If you’re experiencing a high level of stress, you might believe that stress is coming at you from all directions, feel like you’re losing control, or that you’re carrying the weight of the world on your shoulders.
 These thoughts are common in those experiencing mental burnout and severe chronic stress.

+Not all stress is problematic.
 Stress is a normal part of life, and the body is equipped with a stress response system to keep you safe in times of danger or risk.
-However, there can be a significant difference between dealing with the occasional stressful situation and being regularly overwhelmed with stress.
+However, there can be a significant difference between coping with the occasional stressful situation and regularly feeling overwhelmed with chronic stress.

 Learning how to identify what stress looks like and where it comes from can help you learn to cope when it arises.
 You’re not alone; many stress management techniques exist to combat these impacts.

 Stress is a natural response to internal and external changes and threats.
-When stressed, hormones flood your body, and your fight-or-flight response kicks in.
+Not all stress affects you negatively.
+When stressed, hormones flood your body, your muscles tighten, and your fight-or-flight response kicks in.
 If you’re in a dangerous situation, like facing a dangerous animal, the stress response could save your life, giving you the energy to flee or fight back.

 However, many people aren’t facing life-or-death situations daily.
 Instead, they may be coping with financial stress, challenges in the workplace, complicated relationships, and health concerns.
 Once stress levels increase, it can take hours for them to return to normal, as there is no release of the energy used to defend you.
 If you experience stress regularly, it can have a serious impact on your physical and mental health.

 Stress can show up in unique ways for everyone.
-However, there are a few common symptoms that you may recognize if you deal with chronic stress, including but not limited to the following:
+However, there are a few common symptoms that you may recognize if you experience chronic stress, including but not limited to the following mental and physical symptoms:

 If you try to ignore your stress instead of addressing it, it may continue to grow and cause new stressors to arise.
-For this reason, it can be essential to have techniques on hand to control your nervous system.
+For this reason, it can be essential to have relaxation exercises and other coping techniques on hand to control your nervous system.

-There are many ways people relieve stress in their daily lives.
+It’s normal to feel stressed from time to time, and there are many ways people manage stress in their daily lives.
 If one method doesn’t work, another might.
 Try not to give up and remind yourself that stress is a physical process as much as an emotional one.
 For this reason, it is possible that controlling your nervous system can completely reduce the stress you experience.
 Below are a few techniques to try.

 If you don’t know why stress is occurring, it can be difficult to take steps to address it.
 Take time to inventory the events in your life.
 Are there certain parts of the day when you feel more stressed than others?
 Look at what’s happening around you to determine possible inciting events.
 You don’t have to take action immediately.
 Just list the events and consider them for the future.